TV Guide (Canada): TVGuide.ca

 On December 1, 2006, TV Guide launched its new website at tvguide.ca, hosted by Sympatico/MSN.
-By 2008, the site began to source its program listings from the U.S.-based entertainment website Zap2It.
+By 2008, the site began to source its program listings from the American-based entertainment website Zap2It.
 While TV Guide embraced the use of the internet to distribute content, it still occasionally published printed magazine specials on noteworthy events, under the tvguide.ca imprint.
-These specials included a special tribute to Princess Diana (which was released on May 6, 2007); a special issue to celebrate the 10th anniversary of Food Network Canada (which was released on October 4, 2010); and a Prince William - Catherine royal visit special, released in the fall of 2011.
+These specials included a special tribute to Diana, Princess of Wales (which was released on May 6, 2007); a special issue to celebrate the 10th anniversary of Food Network Canada (which was released on October 4, 2010); and a Prince William - Catherine royal visit special, released in the fall of 2011.

 In December 2012, tvguide.ca was replaced with The Loop, Sympatico's lifestyle and entertainment portal, which incorporated TV Guide's television news and listings.
 TV Guide owner Transcontinental Media discontinued TV Guides online editorial content on July 2, 2014, ceasing the Canadian edition's existence after 61 years; its listings department, which distributes programming schedules to newspapers and The Loop owner Bell Canada's pay television services (Bell Satellite TV, Bell Aliant TV and Bell Fibe TV) will remain operational.